Pointwise regularity and irregularity of energy densities on $N$-dimensional Sierpinski gaskets: Abstract

 \section{Abstract}

-We investigate the regularity properties of energy densities associated with harmonic functions on the Sierpinski gasket with respect to the Kusuoka measure.
-While energy measures themselves have been extensively studied in the framework of analysis on fractals, the fine pointwise behavior of their densities has remained less well understood.
-We prove that the density of the energy measure of a nonconstant harmonic function is almost everywhere discontinuous, whereas it is H\"older continuous when restricted to each one-dimensional edge of the gasket.
+We study the pointwise regularity of energy densities associated with harmonic functions on the $N$-dimensional Sierpinski gasket $(N\ge 2)$ with respect to the Kusuoka measure.
+For any nonconstant harmonic function, we prove that every Borel representative of the density is discontinuous at every point of a set of full Kusuoka measure.
+In sharp contrast, on each one-dimensional edge of the gasket---itself a set of zero Kusuoka measure---the density admits a canonical pointwise version, which is $\gm_N$-H\"older continuous on that edge with the explicit and optimal exponent $\gm_N= \log_2 \{(\sqrt{4N+5} + 1) / (\sqrt{4N+5}-1)\}$.